superNWHG/doman/README.md

 # Building instructions

 **Requirements**
-- A machine running any linux distribution (Windows will work too probably, I just never tested it)
+- A machine running any linux distribution (Windows or MacOS will work too probably, I just never tested it)
 - Go
 - Git